- CrashPlan PRO

 sudo stat /proc/1/exe | head -1

-If the command returns a reference to a systemd directory, as in the example below, then your Linux host system does use systemd to restart services after Linux reboots.
-Proceed with Installing The Systemd Script, immediately below.
+If the command returns a reference to a systemd directory, as in the example below, then your Linux distribution does use systemd to manage services.
+Proceed with Installing The systemd Script, immediately below.

 >$ sudo stat /proc/1/exe | head -1 >$ File: '/proc/1/exe' -> '/usr/lib/systemd/systemd'

-If your Linux host does not use systemd, skip ahead to Diagnosing And Implementing LSB Compliance.
+If your Linux distribution does not use systemd, skip ahead to Diagnosing And Implementing LSB Compliance.

 - Copy the script below into a new file /lib/systemd/system/crashplan.service